mcuongdo/Ml_grp24/README.md

 ## Contributors

-This repository was made by three VNU-UET students:
+This repository was made by two VNU-UET students:

 [Do Minh Cuong](https://github.com/mcuongdo)